 3. Veterinary Formula Clinical Care Itch Relief Spray for Dogs

-Another very popular hydrocortisone spray for dogs is made by well-known brand, Veterinary Formula Clinical Care.This is a dye-free anti-inflammatory spray meant to be used for minor skin ailments in dogs, and most commonly used by dog owners for itch relief and hot spots.
-It can also be used for healing of wounds on dogs, reducing swelling and redness, and for insect bites.
-For hot spots, dermatitis and similar skin problems, it's recommended to use this alongside their antiseptic shampoo and itch supplements.
+You can also use it to heal wounds on dogs, reduce swelling and redness, and insect bites.
+For hot spots, dermatitis, and similar skin problems, it's recommended to use this alongside their antiseptic shampoo and itch supplements.

 4. Veterinarian-prescribed oral medications

-It’s likely that prescribed medications containing cortisol will be suggested by your vet.
-These medications fight infection, reduce redness and swelling in dogs, as well as help with pain management, guiding the dog through the healing process more quickly and efficiently than hydrocortisone cream for dogs, or other over-the-counter hydrocortisone ointments or soaps.
+These medications fight infection, reduce redness and swelling in dogs, and help with pain management, guiding the dog through the healing process more quickly and efficiently than hydrocortisone cream for dogs or other over-the-counter hydrocortisone ointments or soaps.

 How to Safely Apply Hydrocortisone Cream